 All you have to do is let the icing dry, and you are in some serious keto gingerbread cookie business!

-This recipe makes about 12 gingerbread cookies, so there's plenty to satisfy your cookie cravings throughout the week or to share with your friends and family!
+This recipe for sugar free gingerbread cookies makes about 12 cookies, so there's plenty to satisfy your cookie cravings throughout the week or to share with your friends and family!